-The big threat in the DPR is still the pandemic of the coronavirus COVID-19.
+A big threat in the DPR is still the COVID-19 coronavirus pandemic.
 At the moment 147 registered and confirmed cases of COVID-19 were fixed in the Republic.
 125 patients are in treatment, 18 are discharged from hospitals, and 4 cases are fatal.

 In this regard, the operational interaction between ministries and agencies was established by the government of the Republic.
 The complex workouts for forces of civil protection in the framework of the unified governmental system of the prevention and elimination of emergencies were held in the DPR to this end.
 The skills in reacting in different sanitary and epidemiological situations, practical aspects of the operational work of staff members of the appropriate ministries and agencies of the Republic, and also events of the inter-republic interaction were worked off during the workouts.

 However, inhabitants of Donbas are upset not only because of the pandemic.
 On 2 May the whole world honored the member of the dead men and women, who were burned in the House of Trade Union in Odessa 6 years ago.
 46 persons died, dozens were seriously injured.
 Nevertheless, in spite of the resonance, anybody hasn’t been punished for the hideous crime.
 Thus, the Head of the UN Human Rights Monitoring Mission in Ukraine noticed, this situation indicates that the Ukrainian authorities are uninterested in seeking and punishing all perpetrators, and actions of the Ukrainian law enforcement officials point to the biased investigation.